ntsd/sveltekit-html-minifier/README.md

 Sveltekit Adapter to Minify the preload HTML page in case using CSR/Preload by [html-minifier-terser](https://github.com/terser/html-minifier-terser).

+> [!WARNING]
+> This adaptor will only minify from the `prerendered` HTML output path, If the page is rendering on runtime it will not minify.

+For SSR minify @leoj3n had share a solution here https://github.com/ntsd/sveltekit-html-minifier/issues/5

 ## Installation

 `npm i -D sveltekit-html-minifier`